 The Sony A8H is a solid OLED TV that's best known for its stellar picture quality.
 The first thing you'll notice is how thin the TV is, which makes it perfect for wall mounting.
 The 4K OLED TV has a decent color range along with rich, deep black levels.

 The wide viewing angles can almost guarantee that anywhere on your couch is the best seat in the house to enjoy all that delicious content.

 Gamers with next-gen consoles or newer GPUs with hopes of 4K gaming will feel right at home.
-The lack of VRR (variable refresh rate) is weird for a TV this expensive.
+The lack of VRR (variable refresh rate) is weird for a TV this expensive, though.

-Where the TCL suffers is in the colour range, which is merely average for 4K TVs of this budget.
-While it has decent HDR, that can't quite mask the lower vibrancy of images, although (to be honest) you're unlikely to notice much of a difference unless you're playing the most colourful of games.
-At 55", it's less noticeable too, although if you're looking to go 65" you need to work out if you're ok getting a TV that does blacks and dark tones better than colours and light tones.
-For the price, however, it's very tough to fault the TCL 617.
-It even comes with voice control if you're into that sort of thing.
+Where the TCL suffers is in the color range, which is merely average for a 4K TV at this price.
+It has decent HDR, but that can't quite mask the lower vibrancy of images, although (to be honest) you're unlikely to notice much of a difference unless you're playing the most colorful of games.
+At 55-inches, it's less noticeable too, although if you're looking to go up to 65-inches you need to work out if you're ok getting a TV that does blacks and dark tones better than colors and light tones.
+While not the best gaming TV, per se, for the price, however, it's very tough to fault the TCL 617.
+It even comes with voice control.

-You can even drop down to 43" if you're looking for a 4K TV as part of a PC set-up / second room gaming rig.
+You can even drop down to 43-inches if you're looking for a 4K TV as part of a PC set-up or second room gaming rig.
 The contrast remains as impressive, and it's obviously a little cheaper too.